-• ทีมงานพูดภาษาไทย-อังกฤษ-จีนกลาง (Mandarin) ตอบไลน์ภายใน 15 นาที
+- ทีมงานพูดภาษาไทย-อังกฤษ-จีนกลาง (Mandarin) ตอบไลน์ภายใน 15 นาที

-• MFA + Chinese (Mandarin / Simplified) embassy legalisation handled in-house
+- MFA + Chinese (Mandarin / Simplified) embassy legalisation handled in-house

-• translator recognised by the Chinese (Mandarin / Simplified) embassy in Bangkok on staff for Chinese (Mandarin / Simplified)
+- translator recognised by the Chinese (Mandarin / Simplified) embassy in Bangkok on staff for Chinese (Mandarin / Simplified)

 Translating a Thai National ID Card (บัตรประชาชน) into Chinese (Mandarin / Simplified) (简体中文) is one of the most repeated requests on NYC Legal & Notary's translation desk.
-From single-document personal filings to multi-document corporate dossiers, our in-house translator recognised by the Chinese (Mandarin / Simplified) embassy in Bangkok delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+From single-document personal filings to multi-document corporate dossiers, translator recognised by the Chinese (Mandarin / Simplified) embassy in Bangkok on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Chinese (Mandarin / Simplified) mission in Bangkok, and the office that finally reads it abroad; the rest of this page is a working brief: day-by-day calendars, quotation criteria, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.

 Why a specialist Chinese (Mandarin / Simplified) translator matters for Thai National ID Card